 A: Cryptocurrencies like Bitcoin and Ethereum are powered by a technology called the blockchain.
 At it's most basic, a blockchain is a list of transactions that anyone can view and verify.
 The Bitcoin blockchain, for example, contains a record of every time someone receives or sends Bitcoin(i.e. every time a Bitcoin is bought or sold) Cryptocurrencies and the blockchain technology that powers them make it possible to transfer value online without the need for a middleman like a bank or credit card company.

 Q: What is a cryptocurrency wallet?

-A: A cryptocurrency wallet is a piece of software that allows you to store your public and private key and allows you to interact with the blockchain enabling you to send and receive digital assets like Bitcoin.
+A: A cryptocurrency wallet is a piece of software that allows you to store your public and private key and allows you to interact with the blockchain enabling you to receive and send (i.e. buy and sell) digital assets like Bitcoin.
 You can also use your wallet to keep track of your balance.
 If you want to buy and store any Bitcoin or cryptocurrencies then you will need a wallet.
-A common misconception is that the coin actually exist in the wallet, when in fact the ownership of the coin is written on the public ledger and the wallet simply allows you to interface with the network.
+A common misconception is that the coins actually exist in the wallet, when in fact the ownership of the coin is a purely digital record, written on the public ledger, The wallet simply allows you to interface with the network.

 Q: What exactly is a Bitcoin?
 Can I hold one?